jet/propulsion/DOCUMENTATION.md

     - A Feed can be represented as multiple Tranches.
 It balances processing across them.
 For instance, each tenant of an upstream system can be independently read and checkpointed, with new tranches added over time.
     - In the current implementation, there's no support for exposing lag metrics (Logs show the read position and whether the tail has been reached, but not the lag).
     - Propulsion provides you out of the box checkpoint storage for CosmosStore, DynamoStore, Postgres, SQL Server.
 7. `Propulsion.Feed.PeriodicSource`: Provides for periodic scraping of a source that does not present a checkpointable (and thus incrementally readable) Feed.
-An example would be a SQL Data Warehouse which regularly has arbitrary changes applied to it in a way that does not lend itself to Change Data Capture or any other such mechanism.
+An example would be a SQL Data Warehouse that regularly has arbitrary changes applied to it in a way that does not lend itself to Change Data Capture or any other such mechanism.
    - Internally, the Source generates a synthetic Checkpoint Position based on when the last complete traversal commenced.
 A re-traversal of the full input data is triggered per Tranche when when a specified interval has elapsed since the data for that Tranche was last ingested.
    - In all other aspects, it's equivalent to the general `Propulsion.Feed` Source; see the preceding section for details.

 ## Ordering guarantees